max-geller/max-geller/README.md

 My name is Max Geller, and I'm passionate about building bridges between construction and code.

 As an Electrical Preconstruction Manager in the construction industry, I harness the power of software development to enhance project cost estimation and the analysis of historical construction cost data.
-I'm always excited to learn and collaborate.
-My GitHub is a showcase of my passion for coding and its potential to revolutionize the modern, data-driven construction landscape.
+GitHub is a place to showcase of my passion for coding and its potential to revolutionize the modern, data-driven construction landscape.

-#### Development Interests
+#### Development Interests:
-- Full-stack development
 - Developing tools to optimize construction cost estimation
-- Analyzing historical project costs for data-driven insights
+- Optimizing historical project cost archival and analysis for data-driven insights
-- Delivering reliable equipment costs and procurement lead times

 <details>
 <summary>
   More Stuff and Whatnot...
 </summary>